caoymg/RecSys-Note/paper notes on Self-Attentive  Multi-Adversarial Network.md

 #### **1. Introduction**

-- When context information (called *factor*) is involved, model trained with *Maximum Likelihood Estimation (MLE)* is difficult to analyze when and how each individual factor would affect the final recommendation performance.
+- When context information (called *factor*) is involved, model trained with *Maximum Likelihood Estimation (MLE)* is difficult to analyze when and how each individual factor would affect the final recommendation performance.
-- Proposed  **Multi-Factor Generative Adversarial Network (MFGAN)** has two kinds of modules: a **Transformer-based generator** taking user behavior sequences as input to recommend the possible next items, and **multiple factor-specific discriminators** to evaluate the generated sub-sequence from the perspectives of different factors.
+- Proposed  **Multi-Factor Generative Adversarial Network (MFGAN)** has two kinds of modules: a **Transformer-based generator** taking user behavior sequences as input to recommend the possible next items, and **multiple factor-specific discriminators** to evaluate the generated sub-sequence from the perspectives of different factors.